History of the Sega Mega-CD

 After this, CD-based headlines centred around the Atari Jaguar, 3DO and IBM PC compatibles - the Mega-CD never regained hearts and minds before being sidelined by the Sega Saturn.

 Australia followed a similar pattern to the United Kingdom, receiving their Mega-CDs on April 19, 1993 and the Mega-CD II in late August.
-While there was less competition in this region, the console suffered a similar fate to its European counterparts - it was too expensive, and much of its software wasn't attractive enough to justify a purchase.
+While there was less competition in this region, the console suffered a similar fate to its European counterparts - it was too expensive ($700 at launch and $600 nearly a year later), and much of its software wasn't attractive enough to justify a purchase.

 Like other Sega consoles, the Sega Mega-CD was distributed in Brazil by Tectoy.
 The original Mega-CD model did not (officially) reach the region, so the Mega-CD 2 was released in Brazil under the name "Sega CD".